tiprankstipranks

 Demand - Risk 2

-Consumer interests change rapidly and acceptance of products and entertainment offerings are influenced by outside factors, making it difficult to design and develop innovative products, play patterns and entertainment offerings which are and will continue to be popular with children, families and audiences.
+Consumer interests change quickly and acceptance of toys and games and entertainment offerings are influenced by technological and outside factors, making it difficult to design and develop innovative products, play patterns and entertainment offerings which are and will continue to be popular with children, families and audiences.

-Central to our mission is to Create Magic Through Play.
-This means we need to design innovative toys and games that create memorable, social and collectible experiences of play and entertainment.
-Our ability to successfully create innovative toys and games is affected by the interests of children, families, fans and audiences evolve quickly and can change dramatically from year to year and by geography.
-To be successful, we must correctly anticipate the types of products, play patterns and entertainment which will capture consumers' interests and imagination, and quickly develop and introduce innovative products and engaging entertainment which can compete successfully for consumers' limited time, attention and spending.
-Although we utilize our brand insights platform to gather data and analytics to help us make informed decisions, it is very difficult to predict consumer acceptance with certainty due to, among other things, the ever-increasing utilization of technology at younger and younger ages, social media and digital media in entertainment offerings, and the increasing breadth of products and entertainment available to consumers.
+Our ability to successfully create innovative toys and games is affected by the interests of children, families, fans and audiences which evolve quickly and can change dramatically from year to year and by geography.
+To be successful, we must correctly anticipate the types of products, play patterns and entertainment which will capture consumers' interests and imagination, and quickly develop and introduce innovative and value driven products and engaging entertainment which can compete successfully for consumers' limited time, attention and spending.
+It is very difficult to predict consumer acceptance with certainty due to, among other things, the increasing utilization of technology at younger and younger ages, social media and digital media in entertainment offerings, the increasing breadth of products and entertainment available to consumers, and outside factors such as critical reviews and promotions.
 Evolving consumer tastes and shifting interests, coupled with an ever-changing and expanding pipeline of products, technology and entertainment which compete for consumer interest and acceptance, create an environment in which some products, technology and entertainment offerings can fail to achieve consumer acceptance or can be popular during a certain period of time but then be rapidly replaced.
 As a result, our products and entertainment offerings can have short consumer life cycles with no guarantee of success.
-Consumer acceptance is even more critical for our toy business due to the recent decline in the overall toy industry.
+Consumer acceptance is even more critical for our toy business due to the recent decline in the overall toy industry and the impact of declining birthrates globally.
+Failure to correctly anticipate consumer interests, will harm our revenues and earnings.
+Technological as well as other trends in the entertainment industry, such as the continuing shift to streaming platforms, have caused significant disruption to the retail distribution of entertainment offerings and have caused, and could in the future cause, a negative impact on sales of our products and other forms of monetization of content, especially those which are reliant on box office success.
+Rules governing new technological developments, such as developments in artificial intelligence remain unsettled, and these developments may affect aspects of our existing business model, including revenue streams for the use of our intellectual property and how we create our products and games.
+We may lose opportunities to capitalize on changing market dynamics, technological innovations or consumer tastes if we do not adapt to such changes in a timely manner.
+If we fail to accurately assess and effectively respond to changes in technology and consumer behavior in the markets in which we operate, our business may be harmed.

 Demand - Risk 3